Homicide victim remembered as someone who would do anything for others

 Renee Walker shared similar sentiments.
 While she had only met him at a bar in March this year, they spent a "fair bit of time together".

-"In the short period I got to know Eddie he was a good character ... an awesome friend, funny natured and a lovable chap."
+"In the short period I got to know Eddie, he was a good character ... an awesome friend, funny natured and a lovable chap."

 She says he was very knowledgeable about his whakapapa and loved to share where he came from.